miguelknals/OpenNMTClient/readme.md

 # 1 OpenNMTClient - OpenNMT C# REST API Client

-OpenNMT is a open source code for Neuronal Machine Translation ([http://opennmt.net/](http://opennmt.net/)).
+OpenNMT is an open source code for Neuronal Machine Translation ([http://opennmt.net/](http://opennmt.net/)).
 OpenNMT provides a REST API server for a translation based in model.

 This repository has a C# Visual Studio 2013 Net 4.5.1 solution in order send and receive JSON calls to the OpenNMT API REST server for the translation process.